simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 ## Preventing Insider Threats

-While it is crucial to identify and report insider threats, prevention should always be the ultimate goal.
+While you need to identify and report insider threats, prevention should always be the ultimate goal.
 Organizations can adopt several measures to prevent insider threats from occurring in the first place.

 ### Implementing Robust Security Policies